giovanni-grieco/ext_llm/README.md

-# LLMX - a wrapper library for common LLM libraries
+# ext_llm - a wrapper library for common LLMs